sam-mg/QuantumQuest-Qonnect/README.md

   2. **Explore Challenges:** Browse through the repository to discover a wide range of challenges sourced from pwn.college.
 Choose a challenge that interests you and start exploring!

-  3. **Try the Challenges:** Visit the pwn.college website to attempt the challenges on your own.
+  3. **Try the Challenges:** Visit the [pwn.college](https://pwn.college) to attempt the challenges on your own.
 If you encounter difficulties or wish to explore alternative solutions, refer to the accompanying write-ups for insights and assistance.

   4. **Contribute:** Enjoyed a challenge or discovered a new one?
 Consider contributing by adding new challenges, improving existing ones, or sharing your own write-ups.
 Fork the repository, make your changes, and submit a pull request!

-- **Community**
-  - Join our community of security enthusiasts on Discord (link to your Discord server) to connect with like-minded individuals, discuss challenges, share tips and resources, and collaborate on projects.

 - **Disclaimer**
   - *pwn.college* challenges and write-ups are intended for educational and recreational purposes only.
 Respect the privacy and security of others, and always adhere to ethical guidelines and laws.